We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 I think you're right.

-And the values of Western civilization and and and Christendom, things that we have faith in, things that we believe in.
+The answer is to create a parallel ME economy that is in accordance with our values and the values of Western civilization and Christendom, the things that we have faith in, things that we believe in.

-And um a lot of it's been sort of kind of hokey, kitschy stuff up to this point, but we're trying to create uh with Man Alive Media Group, this group I'm working with.
+And a lot of it's been sort of kind of hokey, kitschy stuff up to this point.

-And we're trying to make them very high minded and uh and to the best of our ability, great pieces of art, because you're right, art speaks on a different uh level than just it's a conversation, different kind of conversation.
+And we're trying to make them very high-minded and to the best of our ability, great pieces of art.

-It's like you know, poetry or prose, it's like i it's something that engages our mind in a different way and hopefully opens up and our mind to this conversation.
+It's like it's something that engages our mind in a different way and hopefully opens up our mind to this conversation.

-Um but we have to be able to talk, and censorship is the enemy of all of us because then we're not talking.
+But we have to be able to talk, and censorship is the enemy of all of us because then we're not talking.

 That's right.

-And I think it's very important, you know, for the longest time Christians have retreated from the arts, and they feel like the best way to engage people is with a didactic uh aspect.
+You know, for the longest time, Christians have retreated from the arts and they feel like the best way to engage people is with a didactic aspect.

-He spent 10 years in Vietnam talking to people there, and um his name is James, was it James Bradley?
+He spent 10 years in Vietnam talking to people there.

-I think it was Bradley or Radley.
+I think it was Bradley Radley.

-And um when he did this book, you know, his previous books were nonfiction, uh, but he wanted to do a fictional book because he said there were so many facets and so many different things that he had to use fictional characters to bring them together.
+But he wanted to do a fictional book because he said there were so many facets and so many different things that he had to use fictional characters to bring them together.

-And so not only does it engage our emotions more so if we have a narrative story, but it also allows us to uh pull together the relevant things in a way that we couldn't if we had to stick to exactly what the true story was.
+And so not only does it engage our emotions more so if we have a narrative story, but it also allows us to pull together the relevant things in a way that we couldn't if we had to stick to exactly what the true story was.

 And Hollywood knows that for the longest time.